majna/EmailLog/README.md

-# CakePHP Email Storage stream for Logging
+# Email Storage stream for Logging

 Send log by email using one of configured EmailConfig (app/Config/email.php)